 - Traveling at approximately 120 km/h in a 50 km/h speed limit zone, attempting to make up for lost time, deviated from lane and collided

-- Truck operator overlooked long working hours violating improvement standard notification and implemented operation plans that accumulated driver fatigue
+- Truck operator overlooked long working hours violating improvement standards notifications and implemented operation plans that caused driver fatigue accumulation

 - Truck operator lacked detailed guidance considering individual driver characteristics

-- Bus operator had insufficient guidance and supervision regarding appropriate responses during emergency stops on highways
+- Bus operator provided insufficient guidance and supervision for appropriate responses during emergency stops on highways

-- Bus operator did not correct the normalized practice of speeding to make up for operational delays
+- Bus operator did not correct habitual speeding to make up for operational delays

 Recurrence Prevention Measures (Labor Management and Communication)

-- Strictly comply with improvement standard notification and thoroughly create operation plans that do not accumulate driver fatigue
+- Strictly comply with improvement standards notifications and thoroughly create operation plans that do not accumulate driver fatigue

-- Maintain close daily communication and strive to understand crew members' health conditions
+- Enhance daily communication and strive to understand crew health conditions

-- Prepare manuals so drivers can respond without hesitation when feeling unwell and ensure understanding from daily practice
+- Prepare manuals enabling drivers to respond without hesitation during poor health conditions and ensure regular understanding

-- Work on improving workplace communication skills so authority gradients between senior and junior members don't become obstacles in two-driver operations
+- Improve workplace communication skills in two-driver operations to prevent authority gradients between senior and junior drivers from becoming obstacles

-- Thoroughly understand the dangers of not watching forward and provide guidance to prevent driving that leads to forward inattention
+- Thoroughly educate about the dangers of failing to watch forward and provide guidance to avoid driving that leads to forward inattention

-- Deepen understanding of various dangers during night operations using hazard prediction training methods
+- Deepen understanding of various dangers arising during nighttime operations using hazard prediction training methods

-- Thoroughly guide on appropriate responses during vehicle breakdowns or emergency stops (setting up warning triangles, etc.)
+- Thoroughly provide guidance on appropriate responses during vehicle breakdowns or emergency stops (triangle warning board installation, etc.)

-- Check daily operation records and give instructions to prevent repeated violations such as speeding
+- Review daily operation records and instruct to prevent repetition of violations such as speeding

-- Provide appropriate instructions to drivers not to sacrifice safety to maintain scheduled operations even when sudden delays occur
+- Provide appropriate instructions to drivers to ensure safety is not sacrificed for schedule maintenance even when unexpected delays occur

-The article emphasizes that through these accident investigations, proper labor management to prevent driver fatigue, thorough implementation of appropriate emergency response procedures, and establishment of smooth communication systems between drivers and between drivers and managers are essential for ensuring the safety of commercial vehicles.
+Through these accident investigations, the report emphasizes that ensuring commercial vehicle safety requires proper labor management to prevent driver fatigue, thorough implementation of appropriate emergency response procedures, and establishment of smooth communication systems between drivers and between drivers and managers.